zackw/header-survey/README.md

     {

 then we'd appreciate your having a look at our baseline lists.
-These are the files named `b-something`, and each defines a set of header files that's either specified by a particular standard, or by common convention.
+These are the files named `data/b-something`, and each defines a set of header files that's either specified by a particular standard, or by common convention.
 It is the latter that we need help with.
 Specifically, is there anything in `b-obsolete` that belongs in `b-ucom`, or vice versa?
 Is there anything *missing* from `b-ucom` or `b-obsolete`, and not mentioned in any other b-file?

 If you're doing this, you might also want to look at the `r-` files, which contain raw lists of everything in `/usr/include` on a tiny